bitcraze/crazyflie-lib-python/docs/user-guides/python_api.md

 send_hover_setpoint(self, vx, vy, yawrate, zdistance)
 ```

-Check out the [automated API documentation](/docs/api/cflib/crazyflie/commander.md) for the Crazyflie cflib's commander frame work to find out what other functions you can use.
+Check out the [automated API documentation](/docs/api/cflib/crazyflie/commander.md) for the Crazyflie cflib's commander framework to find out what other functions you can use.

 ## Parameters